Charles Dickens: Return to England

+Between 1843 and 1844 Martin Chuzzlewit, the last of his picaresque novels, was serialised.
+It includes the character of Sarah Gamp, a nurse who is dissolute, sloppy and generally drunk, and also features one of the first literary private detective characters, Mr Nadgett.
+After living briefly in Italy (1844), Dickens travelled to Switzerland (1846), where he began work on Dombey and Son (1846–48).

 At about this time, he was made aware of a large embezzlement at the firm where his brother, Augustus, worked (John Chapman & Co).
 It had been carried out by Thomas Powell, a clerk, who was on friendly terms with Dickens and who had acted as mentor to Augustus when he started work.
 Powell was also an author and poet and knew many of the famous writers of the day.
 After further fraudulent activities, Powell fled to New York and published a book called The Living Authors of England with a chapter on Charles Dickens, who was not amused by what Powell had written.
 One item that seemed to have annoyed him was the assertion that he had based the character of Paul Dombey (Dombey and Son) on Thomas Chapman, one of the principal partners at John Chapman & Co.
 Dickens immediately sent a letter to Lewis Gaylord Clark, editor of the New York literary magazine The Knickerbocker, saying that Powell was a forger and thief.
 Clark published the letter in the New-York Tribune and several other papers picked up on the story.
 Powell began proceedings to sue these publications and Clark was arrested.
 Dickens, realising that he had acted in haste, contacted John Chapman & Co to seek written confirmation of Powell's guilt.
 Dickens did receive a reply confirming Powell's embezzlement, but once the directors realised this information might have to be produced in court, they refused to make further disclosures.
 Owing to the difficulties of providing evidence in America to support his accusations, Dickens eventually made a private settlement with Powell out of court.